anderssandstrom/ecmc_new_etherlab_master/README.md

 IgH EtherCAT master 1.5.2 unknown

-# Needed to copy /etc/ethercat.conf from other system to this and chaneg mac then
+# Needed to copy /etc/ethercat.conf from other system to this and change mac then

 $sudo systemctl stop ethercat
 $sudo systemctl start ethercat